jlaumonier/mlsurvey/doc/projectmanagement.md

 * Do not keep DotMap in Config
 * Implements other algorithms and datasets - Generalization
 * Multiple-learning workflow : use concurent learning processes
+* Complete Visualization : load directory and display data, score and config